alexandershov/IdeaProjects/learning/ios/sensors.md

 Accelerometer data is actually acceleration compared to a acceleration of object in a free fall.
 We can use DeviceMotion to exclude gravity and just get an intuitive acceleration.
+We also need to add data to Info.plist (Choose your project in left pane -> "Targets" -> "Info" -> "+" -> "Privacy Motion Usage Description" and add some description), so app can use DeviceMotion.

 ```swift
 //